Small ReLU networks are powerful memorizers: a tight analysis of memorization capacity: Introduction

 \subsection{Related work}

 \paragraph{Universal finite sample expressivity of neural networks.} Literature on finite sample expressivity and memorization capacity of neural networks dates back to the 1960s.
-Earlier results~\citep{cover1965geometrical, nilsson1965learning, baum1988capabilities} study memorization capacity of linear threshold networks.
+Earlier results~\citep{cover1965geometrical, nilsson1965learning, baum1988capabilities, sontag1997shattering, kowalczyk1997estimates} study memorization capacity of linear threshold networks.

 Later, results on 2-layer FNNs with sigmoids~\citep{huang1991bounds} and other bounded activations~\citep{huang1998upper} show that $N$ hidden nodes are sufficient to memorize $N$ data points.
 It was later shown that the requirement of $N$ hidden nodes can be improved by exploiting depth~\citep{yamasaki1993lower, huang2003learning}.
 Since these two works are highly relevant to our own results, we defer a detailed discussion/comparison until we present the precise theorems (see Sections~\ref{sec:maindis} and \ref{sec:deeper}).

-With the advent of deep learning there have been new results on modern activation functions and architectures. \citet{zhang2017understanding} prove that one-hidden-layer ReLU FNNs with $N$ hidden nodes can memorize $N$ real-valued data points. \citet{hardt2017identity} show that deep ResNets with $N + d_y$ hidden nodes can memorize arbitrary $d_y$-class classification datasets. \citet{nguyen2017losscnn} show that deep CNNs with one of the hidden layers as wide as $N$ can memorize $N$ real-valued data points.
+With the advent of deep learning, there have been new results on modern activation functions and architectures. \citet{zhang2017understanding} prove that one-hidden-layer ReLU FNNs with $N$ hidden nodes can memorize $N$ real-valued data points. \citet{hardt2017identity} show that deep ResNets with $N + d_y$ hidden nodes can memorize arbitrary $d_y$-class classification datasets. \citet{nguyen2017losscnn} show that deep CNNs with one of the hidden layers as wide as $N$ can memorize $N$ real-valued data points.

+\citet{soudry2016no} show that under a dropout noise setting, the training error is zero at every differentiable local minimum, for almost every dataset and dropout-like noise realization.
+However, this result is not comparable to ours because they assume that there is a multiplicative ``dropout noise'' at each hidden node and each data point.
+At $i$-th node of $l$-th layer, the slope of the activation function for the $j$-th data point is either $\epsilon_{i,l}^{(j)} \cdot 1$ (if input is positive) or $\epsilon_{i,l}^{(j)} \cdot s$ (if input is negative, $s \neq 0$), where $\epsilon_{i,l}^{(j)}$ is the multiplicative random (e.g., Gaussian) dropout noise.
+Their theorem statements hold for all realizations of these dropout noise factors \emph{except a set of measure zero}.
+In contrast, our setting is free of these noise terms, and hence corresponds to a \emph{specific} realization of such $\epsilon_{i,l}^{(n)}$'s.